V. P. Joy

-Joy Vazhayil, known as VP Joy, is an Indian poet, writer, researcher, and administrator.
+Vazhayil Pathrose Joy, also known as Joy Vazhayil (born 30 June 1963), is an Indian poet, writer, researcher, and administrator.
 He is also known for books and research papers on the energy policy and also on philosophy of education, mind and metaphysics.
 He has published several literary works in Malayalam language, mainly poetic compositions.

-During his official career spanning more than three and a half decades, he has held important assignments in the Government of India as well as in the State Government of Kerala, India known by his official name V. P. Joy.
+During his official career spanning more than three and a half decades, he has held important assignments in the Government of India as well as in the State Government of Kerala.